savimbo/voting-platform/README.md

 ### API documentation

+You can find [here](https://savimbo.github.io/voting-platform/) the OpenAPI specification of the system.

-When the system running, open a browser and point it to [localhost:4000/api/v1/apidoc](http://localhost:4000/api/v1/apidoc) to access the swagger documentation of the service
+To watch it locally when the system is running, open a browser and point it to [localhost:4000/api/v1/apidoc](http://localhost:4000/api/v1/apidoc).